MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

     > ```
     > aspnet_regiis.exe -ga DOMAIN\USER
     > ```
+::: moniker range="<=sc-orch-2022"
 7. On the **Configure the database server** page, enter the name of the database server associated with your Orchestrator management server.
 You can also specify whether to use Windows Authentication or SQL Server Authentication, and whether to create a new database or use an existing database.
 If Windows Authentication is selected, the service account credentials from previous steps are used to connect to the database.
 Select **Test Database Connection** to verify the account credentials.
 If the credentials are accepted, select **Next**.
+::: moniker-end

+::: moniker range="sc-orch-2025"
+7. On the **Configure the database server** page, enter the name of the database server associated with your Orchestrator management server.
+If Trust Server Certificate isn't installed on your SQL Server, you can enable the Trust Server Certificate setting (not recommended).
+Before you enable this setting, configure your registry settings by [Enabling Trust Server Certificate](#enable-trust-server-connection-not-recommended).
+You can also specify whether to use Windows Authentication or SQL Server Authentication, and whether to create a new database or use an existing database.
+If Windows Authentication is selected, the service account credentials from previous steps are used to connect to the database.
+Select **Test Database Connection** to verify the account credentials.
+If the credentials are accepted, select **Next**.
+::: moniker-end

 8. On the **Configure the database** page, select the Orchestrator database for your deployment, and select **Next**.